iraikov/mpi-mlton/README.md

 1.2 procedures for communication.
 It is based on the Ocaml MPI library by Xavier Leroy (http://pauillac.inria.fr/~xleroy/software.html#ocamlmpi).
-The mpi library has been tested with Open MPI version 1.6.5.
+The mpi library has been tested with Open MPI and MPICH.